Quantum theory is exclusive: a distributed computing setup

-All the parties (Alice, Bob, and Charlie) know both the functions $\mathbb{F}$ and $\mathbf{f}$ prior to the communications while accomplishing a DCLC and design their encoding decoding strategy accordingly.
-One can, however, introduce an interesting variation of the task where part of the computing function remain oblivious to Alice and Bob prior to their communications to charlie.
-More particularly, the function $\mathbf{f}$ is known to all apriori, but Alice and Bob learn about the function $\mathbb{F}$ only after they send the communications to Charlie.
-We coined the term \textit{oblivious}-DCLC ($\mathcal{O}$-DCLC) for this variant of the task.
-Interestingly, we will show that perfect accomplishment of some $\mathcal{O}$-DCLC task demands specific structures for the state and effect spaces of the operational theories.
-Depending upon whether the systems $S_A$ and $S_B$ are taken to be classical or quantum or some post-quantum GPT, the strategies executing a DCLC/ $\mathcal{O}$-DCLC are respectively called classical, quantum, and post-quantum strategies.
+Note that, the present scenario of DCLC assumes that all the parties (Alice, Bob, and Charlie) know both the functions $\mathbb{F}$ \& $\mathbf{f}$ and choose their encoding and decoding strategies accordingly.
+An interesting variant of the task can be introduced where part of the computing function remains oblivious to Alice and Bob prior to their communication(s) to Charlie.
+More particularly, the function $\mathbf{f}$ is known to all apriori, but Alice and Bob learn about the function $\mathbb{F}$ only after they communicate to Charlie -- denoted henceforth as DC$^2$LC task.
+Interestingly, we establish that perfect accomplishment of some DC$^2$LC task demands specific structures in the state and effect spaces of the operational theories.
+Depending upon whether the systems $S_A$ and $S_B$ are taken to be classical or quantum or the elements of post-quantum GPT, the strategies executing a DCLC/ DC$^2$LC are respectively called classical, quantum, and post-quantum strategies.